We are wiser today than we were yesterday…

 You may be surprised to learn that you can order on the internet at keen prices and, if you ask nicely, have deliveries made to campsite reception (or drop off locations) all over Europe!
 We buy all our premium dog food on line (often from local companies) at a fraction of the cost of the equivalent in the shops.
 When my favourite sandals broke, I had a brand new pair, exactly the same, delivered within 2 days to a post office in Hohnstein, East Germany.
 Amazon UK will even tell you which suppliers will deliver to the country that you’re in – just register the delivery address as your primary address.
 Extra delivery charges may apply, but the overall savings and convenience will usually leave you quids in!

 Do you have any fabulous money-saving tips?
 If so, WWW would love to hear them!
 Please share with the caravanning community in the comments section below.

 For further caravan hints, see the Tips section of my blog.
-If you follow my blog (enter your email address on the right hand side), top tips and episodes of our caravanning story will be delivered weekly into your inbox!
+If you follow my blog (enter your email address in the box at the bottom of the page or press ‘follow’ if you’re a WordPress user), top tips and episodes of our caravanning story will be delivered weekly into your inbox!

 6 thoughts on “10 Tips to Save Money while Caravanning or Motorhoming”

 We found it difficult in some EU countries to fill our safefill bottles so in the end opted for tanks and an external filling point.
 Love the washing machine idea. 🙂

 Thanks Simon – we haven’t had a problem in Europe (yet) but we haven’t travelled quite as extensively as you!
 (Yet!) 🙂